1

 大饗上玄尊,俎上腥魚,先大羹,貴食飲之本也。

-In the great feast, the mysterious honor is above; on the stand is raw fish; first comes the great broth—this is to honor the root of food and drink.
+In the great feast, the dark wine vessel is placed above; raw fish is set on the stand; the great broth comes first.
+This is to honor the root of food and drink.

 16